 • The opportunities have to be in line with the exit framework as indicated 1.1 above i.e. skills development, jobs and SMME development.

 • Key role players should be invited to the workshop to present on opportunities available.
-These should include FETs, SANDF, NYDA, SEDA and organisations that provide support to specific provinces.
+These may include FETs, SANDF, NYDA, SEDA and organisations that provide support to specific provinces.

 • Youth units from the municipalities should also be invited to the exit workshop to present their opportunities.